 Breast augmentation is one of the most frequently performed cosmetic surgery procedures in the U.S. and one of our most popular services.
 Breast augmentation can give women with small or unevenly sized breasts a fuller, firmer, better-proportioned look through the placement of saline or silicone implants in the breast.

 Breast implants are silicone shells filled with either saline (salt water) or silicone gel.
 Both implant types are very safe, and each offers its own advantages.
 We will help you decide which kind is right for you.
-During surgery, we will place the implants behind each breast, underneath either breast tissue or the chest wall muscle.
+During surgery, implants will be placed above or below the pectoralis muscle depending on your anatomy and wishes.

 After many years, the U.S. Food and Drug Administration (FDA) has approved silicone breast implants for breast augmentation surgery.
 We are proud to offer patients the option of silicone gel-filled breast implants, since they are much softer and feel more natural than saline-filled breast implants.

-The breast augmentation procedure lasts one to two hours and is typically performed with general anesthesia.
+The breast augmentation procedure lasts one to two hours and is typically performed with IV sedation.
 Incisions are made in inconspicuous places on the breast to minimize scar visibility.
 These may be located:

 - In the crease on the underside of the breast (inframammary), or

 - Around the areola, the dark skin around the nipple (periareolar).